handsontable/handsontable/docs/next/guides/getting-started/grid-size.md

 ## What if the size is not set

-If you don't define the dimensions, Handsontable will generate as many rows and columns as possible to fill available space.
+If you don't define any dimensions, Handsontable generates as many rows and columns as needed to fill the available space.

+If the grid's content doesn't fit inside the viewport, the browser's native scrollbars are used for scrolling.
+For this to work properly, Handsontable's [layout direction](@/guides/internationalization/layout-direction.md) (e.g. [`layoutDirection: 'rtl'`](@/api/options.md#layoutdirection)) must be the same as your HTML document's layout direction (`<html dir='rtl'>`).
+Otherwise, horizontal scrolling doesn't work.

 ## Autoresizing